United-Nations-Canada/Constitution/README.md

 ![image](https://github.com/United-Nations-Canada/2024-canada-federal-by-election/blob/main/01.jpg)

 **Votez Hu fang, ingénieur en structures.**
-**2025 municipal election municipale**
+**2025 municipal election municipale** 'LasalleLachine' the future name for montreal signifie 'esprit de communication onto avec civilisation that had inspired Cartier and Champlain';
 ex-maire jean drapeau had resources connections from France- Paris, we have our friendship city =Shanghai, Chine, ex-mayor Pierre Bourque started such .. we continue in LaSalleLachine, indeed, Lasalle had started, on va continuer..
 **Urgence pour la justice municipale,
 STM service  on a des reserves de STLongueuil et  STLaval en cas ou STM greve strike we will  have reserve contracts from on-call team from Laval et Longueuil, out-resources to and from LAval Longueuil teams;